ADHIPAN-MODS/OPTIMUS_PRIME/README.md

 **Of course not.** It will never happen.
 But you can donate to us.
 You can reach us via [YOUTUBE](https://www.youtube.com/channel/UCC_WKMTl43ewmNdwpNxj6tA) .Or [WHATSAPP](https://chat.whatsapp.com/F0qVKotY0tq2pZ1tQ01PQb)

 ### What does OPTIMUS_PRIME mean?
-Its is a project made by ADHIPAN for his friend PRIME.
+It is a project made by ADHIPAN for his friend PRIME.